 The university affirms and protects the full freedom of scholarly and intellectual inquiry and expression of all faculty in the fulfillment of their university responsibilities, including teaching, advising, discussion, research, publication, and creative work, as well as other scholarly activities.
-When a member of the faculty speaks or writes in public, other than as a representative of the university, he or she is free from institutional restraints.
+When a member of the faculty speaks or writes in public, other than as a representative of the university, they are free from institutional restraints.